-Pharmacy researcher finds most popular weight-loss drug strongly alters other drug therapiesDecember 10th, 2012 in Medications /
+Pharmacy researcher finds most popular weight-loss drug strongly alters other drug therapiesDecember 10, 2012 in Medicine & Health / Medications

 A University of Rhode Island researcher has discovered that the weight-loss drug orlistat, known by the brand names Xenical and Alli, inhibits a key enzyme that may lead to "severe toxicity of internal organs such as the liver and kidney."
 The inhibition is irreversible and can be caused by a low level of the drug.

 Professor Bingfang Yan's study funded by the National Institutes of Health, also found that the drug alters efficacy of medicines, and particularly limits the effectiveness of some anti-cancer drugs.